stat545ubc-2024/assignment-b4-Mia-UBC/Exercise-2---Cat-Latin-Function.md

 In conclusion, this Exercise shows the development of the function *cat_latin*, which converts words into the newly developed Cat Latin Cipher.
-Two examples were shown, and three tests run to show that the function works properly.
+Three examples were shown, and three tests run to show that the function works properly.